visgl/deck.gl/bindings/python/pydeck/binder/README.md

+# Updating the binder examples

+If you don't plan to develop or maintain pydeck, feel free to ignore this document and directory.

 This folder supports the interactive notebook examples on mybinder.org.

 These commands can serve to update those examples from the root of this repository